 The Trimurti share an angry glance between them.
 “This is exactly how you lost power, Olympians.
 Your treatment of mortals is of impropriety, insignificance, insubstantiality.”
 [14]

-The King of Olympus swallows his pride and addresses his kin one last time:
+The King of Olympus swallows his pride and addresses his eastern kin:

 Let us stand together—not above the people, but before them.